EsriUK/mapstyler/README.md

 * run: npm install
 * run: grunt watch

-... now if you edit the .less files the Grunt Task Runner will watch for change and compile you nice new .css files
+... now if you edit the .less files the Grunt Task Runner will watch for change and compile you nice new .css files.

 ## Licensing